informagician/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a user component library built by facebook to deal with state management complexities in appliation development.
+React is a frontend library meaning its sole purpose is to render UI.
+React sees pieces of application as components, and it leverages this design for scalablity and reusability.
+React interacts with DOM using a virtualDOM.
+React uses JSX, an XML like structure to represent HTML markup.

 - [ ] What does it mean to _think_ in react?

+ to think about the app in a scalable, reusable and compartmentalized pieces as we build them. start with a mock break the UI into a component hierarchy build a static version in react identify the representation of UI state identify where the state should live add the dataflow

 - [ ] Describe state.

+ state is possible change in data. once the state changes, if captured, component will rerender.

 - [ ] Describe props.

+ short for properties, they are set of values in a data structure usually an object to be passed down to components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+ Side effects are any happening out of their own scope.

 ## Project Set Up